CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What effect does calling the `alert` function have?

+Answer: A pop up window displaying a text (Hello World!) will appear on the top and an OK button.
+It's a temporarily effect, but it required a user interaction to press OK before continuing.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
 What is the return value of `prompt`?

+Answer: A pop up window appears with a title and a question (What is your name?), also an answering space area.
+At the right down of the window there are two buttons to the user, Ok and cancel.
+After typing myName and press OK the console display the answer(myName).